-Closing on a house marks the beginning of a new lifestyle for homeowners since ownership of the home is transferred.
-Here’s what to expect at the closing and how long it takes to close on a house.
+Closing on a house marks the beginning of a new chapter, but the final step before becoming a homeowner includes lots of documents, signatures and fees.
+Here’s what to expect in the mortgage closing process, and how long it will take to make those keys yours.

 What are closing costs?

-Closing costs are the fees and expenses that the homeowner must pay before he/she becomes the legal owner of the house, condo or townhome.
-Expect to pay 2 percent to 5 percent of the mortgage loan in closing costs.
-Fees vary in each state and some have additional ones.
+Closing costs are the fees and expenses you must pay before becoming the legal owner of a house, condo or townhome.
+According to Freddie Mac, you can expect to pay 2 percent to 5 percent of the mortgage loan in closing costs.
+These can include:

-“This will help prevent paying your final month of rent for an apartment or house you aren’t using,” he says.
+“This will help prevent paying your final month of rent for an apartment or house you aren’t using,” Maxwell says.

 “There are certainly instances where lenders can close in as fast as 15 to 20 days, but this assumes documents are returned quickly and there are no unforeseen hurdles that occur with the condition of the home or the title report,” Maxwell says.